 1. Real-time takes planning.
 Only 43% of brands in a recent study stated that they have a formalized plan as to how social media will help achieve business goals.

 2. Real-time takes training.
-Small businesses usually have nobody responsible for social media.
+Small businesses usually have nobody responsible for social media marketing.
 And few employees have even basic social media training.

 4. Real-time is about the customer.
 Your brand reputation is up for grabs the moment you start a blog or a Facebook page.
 The software selection, usage and training means the customer experience is likely to be ad-hoc.
 This is true for small businesses or global corporation.
 Here, small companies have the advantage of greater personal touch.